Proxypro2012/Proxypro2012/README.md

 - 👋 Hi, I’m @Proxypro2012
 - 👀 I’m interested in ... anything techonology related
-- 🌱 I’m currently learning ... python, scratch, and game development in Unreal Engine
+- 🌱 I’m currently learning ... python and scratch.
+Working on getting my app (RollMate) out into schools.
 - 💞️ I’m looking to collaborate on ... nothing at the moment.
 But mostly scratch games.
 - 📫 How to reach me ... my username on scratch is @-Refracted- .
 Message me there.
 - 😄 Pronouns: ...
 He/Him